-- 13. "Hazing" means intentionally or knowingly committing an act that: - a. meets one of the following: - i. endangers the physical health or safety of a school employee or student; or - ii. involves any brutality of a physical nature such as whipping, beating, branding, calisthenics, bruising, electric shocking, placing of a harmful substance on the body, or exposure to the elements; - iii. involves consumption of any food, liquor, drug, or other substance; - iv. involves forced or coerced actions or activities of a sexual nature or with sexual connotations; - v. involves other physical activity that endangers the physical health and safety of a school employee or student; or - vi. involves physically obstructing a school employee's or student's freedom to move; and either - b. is done for the purpose of initiation or admission into, affiliation with, holding office in, or as a condition for, membership or acceptance, or continued membership or acceptance, in any school or school sponsored team, organization, program, or event; or - c. if the person committing the act against a school employee or student knew that the school employee or student is a member of, or candidate for, membership with a school, or school sponsored team, organization, program, or event to which the person committing the act belongs to or participates in.

-The conduct described above constitutes hazing, regardless of whether the person against whom the conduct is committed directed, consented to, or acquiesced in, the conduct.
+- 13. "Hazing" means intentionally or knowingly committing an act that: - endangers the physical health or safety of a school employee or student; and - b. involves any brutality of a physical nature such as whipping, beating, branding, calisthenics, bruising, electric shocking, placing of a harmful substance on the body, or exposure to the elements; - c. involves consumption of any food, liquor, drug, or other substance; c. involves forced or coerced actions or activities of a sexual nature or with sexual connotations: - d. involves other physical activity that endangers the physical health and safety of a school employee or student; or - e. involves physically obstructing a school employee's or student's freedom to move; and - f. is done for the purpose of initiation or admission into, affiliation with, holding office in, or as a condition for, membership or acceptance, or continued membership or acceptance, in any school or school sponsored team, organization, program, or event; or - g. if the person committing the act against a school employee or student knew that the school employee or student is a member of, or candidate for, membership with a school, or school sponsored team, organization, program, or event to which the person committing the act belongs to or participates in. - h.
+The conduct described in above constitutes hazing, regardless of whether the person against whom the conduct is committed directed, consented to, or acquiesced in, the conduct.

 Utah Admin.
-Rules R277-613-1 (October 8, 2013) Utah Code § 76-5-107.5 (2011) Utah Code § 53A-11a-102 (2011)
+Code R277-613-1 (2011) Utah Code § 76-5-107.5 (2011) Utah Code § 53A-11a-102 (2011)

-- 14. "Retaliate" means an act or communication intended: - a. as retribution against a person for reporting bullying, cyberbullying, harassment or hazing; or - b. to improperly influence the investigation of, or the response to, a report of bullying, cyber-bullying, harassment, or hazing.
+14. "Retaliate" means an act or communication intended:

-- 15. "Weapon" means "dangerous weapon," which includes any firearm or any object that is used for, or is readily capable of, causing death or serious bodily injury.
+- a. as retribution against a person for reporting bullying or hazing; or - b. to improperly influence the investigation of, or the response to, a report of bullying or hazing. - 15.
+"Weapon" means "dangerous weapon," which includes any firearm or any object that is used for, or is readily capable of, causing death or serious bodily injury.
 "Firearm" means a pistol, revolver, shotgun, short barreled shotgun, rifle or short barreled rifle, or any device that could be used as a dangerous weapon from which is expelled a projectile by action of an explosive.
-The following factors are used in determining whether an object other than a firearm is a dangerous weapon: - a. the location and circumstances in which the object was used or possessed; - b. the primary purpose for which the object was made; - c. the character of the wound, if any, produced by the object's unlawful or improper use; - d. the manner in which the object was unlawfully or improperly used; - e. whether the manner in which the object is used or possessed constitutes a potential imminent threat to public safety; and - f. the lawful purposes for which the object may be used.
+The following factors are used in determining whether an object other than a firearm is a dangerous weapon: - a. the location and circumstances in which the object was used or possessed; - b. the primary purpose for which the object was made; - c. the character of the wound, if any, produced by the object's unlawful or improper use; - d. the manner in which the object was unlawfully or improperly used: - e. whether the manner in which the object is used or possessed constitutes a potential imminent threat to public safety; and - f. the lawful purposes for which the object may be used.